Network Team

 (University of Bonn)

 Dr. Alexandra Irimia is a Humboldt Fellow with a background in comparative literature and political science.
-Currently, she is working at the University of Bonn on a project titled Bureaucratic Fiction: Narratives, Images, and Affects of Administration in Contemporary World Literature and Film, which has recently been featured in Die Zeit.
+Currently, she is working at the University of Bonn on a project titled Bureaucratic Fiction: Narratives, Images, and Affects of Administration in Contemporary World Literature and Film.
 In October 2025, she organized the international symposium Files, Forms, Fictions: Literary Lives of Bureaucracy, from Ledgers to Algorithms, which served as a launch pad for the network.

-Together with Jonathan Foster and Burkhardt Wolf, she co-edited a special issue of the journal Administory on the topic of administrative cultures and their aesthetics.
-The newsletter Bureaucritics and an edited volume on Bureaucratic Modernism (upcoming) continue their collaboration.
+Together with Jonathan Foster and Burkhardt Wolf, she co-edited a special issue of the journal Administory (vol. 8), dedicated to administrative cultures and their aesthetics.
+Her collaboration with Jonathan Foster continued with the newsletter Bureaucritics (since 2024) and the edited volume Bureaucratic Modernism (De Gruyter, 2027).

 Nicola Bishop